 - barrister fees

-- travel / accommodation costs (depending on where the hearing takes place)
+- travel / accommodation costs (if the hearing is held in person and depending on where it takes place)

 VAT will be payable on all disbursements.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.